PAE302 Agroecology: Action Learning in Farming and Food Systems

 Basis is experiential learning in the field as the starting point for the learning process.
 Students do project work in groups dealing with real-life cases.
 Lectures and seminars are linked with the project work, that ends with the preparation of two group reports ("client documents").
 In addition, the students are expected to write an individual report ("learner document") where they explore their learning process during the course, in relation to key agroecological topics and their own development as agroecologists.

 Literature will be presented in class.

 Bachelor´s degree or equivalent in agriculture, economics, natural resources, human nutrition or other relevant social or natural sciences.

 Field excursions, workshops in class and group work, as well as all written assignments.

-Basis for the evaluation are two written group reports (´client documents´), a written individual report (´learner document´), an oral presentation and discussion of their individual report (oral examination), and the student´s overall contribution to the course process.
-The weighting is: Group reports 30%, individual report 40%, oral exam 20%, and course contribution 10%.
+Basis for the evaluation are two written group reports (´client documents´), a written individual report (´learner document´), an oral presentation and discussion of the individual report (oral examination), and the student´s overall contribution to the course process.
+The weighting is: Group reports 20%, individual reflection report 50%, oral exam 20%, and course contribution 10%.
 All parts have to be passed.

 Minimum requirements for entrance to higher education in Norway